 |Quebedeax Chevrolet in the 1950a, 4th Avenue and Van Buren, Phoenix, Arizona.|

-It was built in 1939 for the Phoenix Motor Company.
-Their original location was at 4th Avenue and Washington, so this must have been quite an investment for them.
+It was built in 1930 for the Dud R. Day Motor Company, and in 1939 became the Phoenix Motor Company.
 They stayed there until 1954, when it became Quebedeau Chevrolet.
 By the way, I'm learning how to pronounce that, in case anyone asks me to - it's KAY - BEE - DOE.
 They were there until 1959.
 By the way, Quebedeax moved up to 750 Grand Avenue (as of this writing, that building is also still there).
 In 1959, Ray Korte Rambler-Jeep moved into the 4th Avenue and Van Buren building (the image at the top of this post is from their ad in "Arizona Days and Ways" in 1962).
 Ray Korte didn't stay there long, as he moved to 23rd Avenue and Camelback Road in 1967, and the building became a storage facility for government vehicles.

 Support Arizona history by becoming a patron on Patreon